 Most producers will not need an air permit, but you should evaluate your facility to make sure.
 Fuel-burning equipment, grain handling and drying equipment, back-up generators, and the fermentation process itself can all contribute to the need for an air emissions permit.
-Contact us for free, confidential help.
-If your facility needs an air permit, you will likely qualify for the simplest and cheapest type: Air Emission Registration Permits.

 Air conditioning or refrigeration equipment

 If you have air conditioning or refrigeration equipment that uses CFCs, HCFCs, or HFCs, the EPA requires that you use certified technicians who capture all refrigerants during repairs and follow EPA rules for maintenance and repair.
 There are additional steps to take if your equipment is large and leaky.

 You need a hazardous waste identification number if your business produces any amount of hazardous waste.

 Businesses generating most types of hazardous waste are required to report annually, pay a fee, and obtain a license for the subsequent year.
 Facilities in Anoka, Carver, Dakota, Hennepin, Ramsey, Scott, or Washington County are licensed and inspected by their county.
 Facilities in greater Minnesota are licensed and inspected by the MPCA.
 If you produce only small amounts of hazardous waste, you probably qualify as a very small quality generator: